-Hurricane Shutters Cost: Types of Hurricane Shutters
+Types of Hurricane Shutters

 In many areas, homeowners use plywood to cover their windows as a temporary protection method.
 Even with this simple method, there are recommendations to make sure they’re effective.
 The plywood should be at least ⅝-inch thick, be secured with ¼-inch screws or lag bolts, and overlap the window by at least 4 inches.
 The materials cost $2 to $6 per square foot, making it economical if done correctly.

-Metal storm panels are the least-expensive permanent option at $10 to $20 per square foot.
+Metal storm panels are the least expensive permanent option at $10 to $20 per square foot.
 These hurricane panels are built to overlap each other for extra protection during a storm and are made of corrugated metal, steel, plastic, or aluminum.
 The tracks remain in place all year, but the metal shutters can be removed and stored to allow light into the house when not in use.

 Roll-Up or Roll-Down

-Motorized or Electric Hurricane Shutters
+Motorized or Electric

 Do I Need Hurricane Shutters?

 Many coastal areas or states have mandates regarding protection methods against storm damage.
 In Florida, homes built after 2001 are required to have some kind of storm protection on their windows.
 Homeowners can choose hurricane shutters or impact windows to meet this requirement.
-While these kinds of mandates can be frustrating to adhere to, they are designed to prevent excessive property damage, which can burden emergency services and local businesses that can’t keep up with demand to replace or repair damaged property.
+While these kinds of mandates can be frustrating to adhere to, they are designed to prevent excessive property damage, which can burden emergency services and local businesses who can’t keep up with demand to replace or repair damaged property.

 History of Storms